Hessenberg varieties, intersections of quadrics, and the Springer correspondence: Introduction

-To this end we proposed in~\cite{CVX} a general method of analyzing Fourier transforms of IC-sheaves.
+To this end we proposed in~\cite{CVX} a general method of analyzing Fourier transforms of nilpotent orbital complexes.
 We replace the Springer resolution and the Grothendieck simultaneous resolution of the classical Springer correspondence by (several) pairs of families of Hessenberg varieties $\mathcal{X}$ and $\check{\mathcal{X}}$ and obtain the following picture: \beq \begin{CD} \mathcal{X} @>>> \check{\mathcal{X}} \\ @V{\pi}VV @VV{\check\pi}V \\ \cN_1 @>>> \fg_1 \end{CD} \eeq The image of $\pi$ is a nilpotent orbit closure $\bar\cO$ but neither $\pi$ nor $\check \pi$ are semi-small in general.
 In fact, their generic fibers are not just points in general but they form smooth families of varieties.
-The key to analyzing the Fourier transforms of $K$-equivariant IC-sheaves on $\cN_1$ in this manner is that the constant sheaf on $\check{\mathcal{X}}$ is the Fourier transform of the constant sheaf on $\mathcal{X}$.
+The key to analyzing the Fourier transforms of nilpotent orbital complexes in this manner is that the constant sheaf on $\check{\mathcal{X}}$ is the Fourier transform of the constant sheaf on $\mathcal{X}$.
 Thus, at least as a first approximation, we are reduced to decomposing the push-forwards $\pi_*\bC_ \mathcal{X} $ and $\check\pi_*\bC_{\check{\mathcal{X}}}$ into direct sums of IC-sheaves; this is possible by the decomposition theorem.
+In \cite{CVX} we study the case when the thick nilpotent orbital complexes are supported on nilpotent orbits of order 2, i.e., orbits which correspond to partitions that only involve 2's and 1's, and we show that the relevant families of Hessenberg varieties are closely related to Jacobians of hyperelliptic curves (see \cite[\S 3]{CVX}).
+In this paper we treat the case of orbits of order 3.
+It turns out that the relevant Hessenberg varieties are closely related to complete intersection of quadrics.